p-lr/MapView/Readme.md

 Your implementation of this interface does the necessary coordinate translation (if required).
 This is where you do your HTTP request if you have remote tiles, or fetch from a local database (or file system).

+## Create a deep-zoom map

+If you don't have already such a map and you need to make one from a big image, follow this [tutorial](doc/libvips.md).